 My daughter enjoys using a lot of different colors and even decided to add additional stitching around the border of a couple of the tags.
 It’s fun to see the embellishments she chooses for her gifts!

-Of course no gift-wrapping session is completed in our home without a little ‘help’ from Leo. 🐈
+And of course no gift-wrapping session is completed in our home without a little ‘help’ from Leo. ?

-If you choose to use these gift tags, I’d love to see!
-Be sure to tag me on Instagram @freeandunfettered.
+If you decide to use these gift tags, I’d love to see!
+Feel free to tag @freeandunfettered on Instagram.
+Happy crafting, friends!